On Inverse Inertia Matrix and Contact-Force Model for Robotic Manipulators at Normal Impacts: Introduction

-Fixed-base robots under active continuous joint control, cannot bounce freely as assumed in most text-book studied cases, e.g., a bat impacting a ball.
-In front of the difficulty to have reliable and sound impact predictions using some models tried at an early stage of this study with robots (the Panda robot and the HRP-4 humanoid), we decided to investigate deeply the reasons for this shortcoming.
-Therefore, we devised a study using the Panda robot in a well-mastered and instrumented environment, e.g., the setup in \figRef{fig:setup}, and exclude for the time being the humanoid case.
-Predicting the impact relies on two main ingredients: (i) a reliable \emph{contact-force model} with identifiable parameters, and (ii) a good estimate or the computation of the effective mass i.e., the \emph{inverse inertia matrix} (IIM).
+Under active-continuous joint control, fixed-base manipulators will not bounce as a free-floating mass would have done.
+In front of the difficulty of having reliable and sound impact predictions using textbook models, we investigate the reasons for this shortcoming.
+Therefore, we devised a benchmark study using the Panda robot in a well-calibrated and instrumented environment, see~\figRef{fig:comparison}.

+Predicting the post-impact states relies on (at least) two essential ingredients: (i) a good estimate or the computation of the task-space velocity-to-impulse mapping, i.e., the \emph{inverse inertia matrix} (IIM), and (ii) a \emph{contact-force model}.

-A well-defined IIM~\cite{stronge2000book} allows predicting (a) the post-impact contact mode (i.e., sliding or sticking), (b) the stable slip direction (if the tangential contact velocity converged to an invariant direction), and (c) the contact velocity given an impulse during the impact.
-We theoretically investigate three possibilities for deriving the IIM based on \begin{enumerate} \item the inverse of the joint-space inertia (classical approach); \item the inverse of the transformed composite-rigid-body (CRB) inertia assuming locked joints; \item concerning the joint flexibilities on top of (b) the idea of treating the robot as a group of rigid bodies connected through bilateral constraints. \end{enumerate} Concerning the force measurements from 150 impacts, option~(2) provides the most measurement-consistent normal impulse.
+A well-defined IIM~\cite{stronge2000book} allows predicting (a) the post-impact contact mode (i.e., sliding or sticking), (b) the stable slip direction (i.e., if the tangential contact velocity converged to an invariant direction), and (c) the contact velocity given an impulse (during an impact event).
+We theoretically derive the IIM based on different assumptions: \begin{enumerate} \item inverse of the joint-space inertia matrix~\cite{grizzle2014automatica,siciliano2016springer,zheng1985mathematical,aouaj2021icra}; \item considering the joints with high-stiffness, hence treating the robot as a composite-rigid body (CRB); \item applying the joint motion constraint (without considering high-stiffness joints)~\cite{lankarani2000poisson,khulief2013modeling,aghili2017impact}. \end{enumerate} According to the data collected from 150 impact experiments, our findings suggest that we can predict the normal impulse most accurately with option~(2).